About Forest Benedict, LMFT

 Podcast Interviews & Professional Conversations

-I’ve also shared perspectives on therapy, Internal Family Systems, and therapist growth through conversations on several mental health and therapy podcasts, including:
+I’ve shared perspectives on therapy, Internal Family Systems, sexuality, healing, religious trauma, and therapist growth through conversations on several mental health and therapy podcasts, including:

 Professional Consultation